ColbyReinhart/nonprofit-redesign/README.md

 https://www.bcdc.org/
 https://www.facebook.com/BarbertonCDC/

-**THIS IS NOT A REAL WEBSITE** and it not intended to be.
+**THIS IS NOT A REAL WEBSITE** and is not intended to be.
 Everything here is purely for educational purposes and is not intended to be anything else.
 Therefore information on this site may be extrapolated, out of date, or simply untrue.
 Please see the linked website if you'd actually like to get in contact with this group and want up to date information.